-So, now we know that the “dear money” is neither good nor bad and that we may also accumulate it for private purposes.
+Alright, now we know that “good old money” is neither good nor bad and that we are allowed to pile it up it for private purposes.
 But how do you get that done in a sustainable way?
-A way where you are not only able to hold the money but you can also multiply it and at some point no longer have to worry about it full-time?
+A way where you are not only able to hold the money but you can also multiply it to an extend that you no longer have to worry about it?

-We have already learned the first step: Be aware of the the extent of your lifestyle (monthly income vs. expenses) and the current hourly wage clear.
-We can refine this a bit by asking yourself the following questions:
+We have already learned the first step: Become aware of your personal lifestyle (monthly income vs. expenses) and calculate your current hourly wage.
+We can refine this step by asking the following questions:

-- Unforeseen: How much money do I need to stay afloat in an emergency?
-To the extent that I can continue on the same level as before the emergency, as soon as I have been able to take care of it adequately?
+- Contingencies: How much money do I need to keep afloat in an emergency?
+If possible, I want to be able to continue on the same level as before the emergency, as soon as I have been able to take care of it.

-- Planning: What short and medium-term goals do you have and which short- and medium-term acquisitions are you planning?
+- Planning: What short and medium-term goals do you have and what do you want to acquire for those goals in the near future?

-- Priorities: Which of them are necessary to achieve the long-term goal of financial freedom, so that the fun in between does not become too much come shortly?
+- Priorities: Which of those goals or purchases are necessary to achieve the long-term goal of financial freedom (while still having fun from time to time)?

-We are also familiar with the first question from the very first article of this bog.
-We can answer it with a rule of thumb here is that we can need a nest egg that will keep us afloat for about six months, i.e. six times our current monthly lifestyle.
+The first question we also know from the very first article of this bog.
+We can answer it with a rule of thumb: build up a nest egg that will keep you afloat for about six months, i.e. six times your actual monthly lifestyle.

-The second question is about things that we want to buy in the near future, but which are so expensive that we cannot pay for them out of the postage.
-Roughly speaking, this applies to all purchases that exceed the current monthly lifestyle in terms of purchase price, to the extent that it takes more than a month to set aside the amount.
-That could be a new washing machine or a new car, but also a new computer that I need to work or something similar.
+The second question deals with things that we want to buy in the near future, but which are so expensive that we can’t pay for them out of petty cash.
+Roughly speaking, this applies to all purchases that exceed the current monthly lifestyle in terms of purchase price, to an extent that it takes more than a month to set aside the necessary amount of money.
+That could be a new washing machine or a new car, but also a new computer that I need for work.

-Not only new purchases should be taken into account here, but also other larger expenses that may become necessary in the next few months or years.
+But we don’t want to focus on new purchases only.
+Also consider other major expenses that may become necessary in the coming months or years.
 Homeowners may be familiar with this.
-Suddenly the gutter leaks and a craftsman has to come here.
-If the repairs get bigger, a few thousand euros can be gone quickly.
-Or the car has to go to the inspection or to the TÜV and the exhaust has to be replaced.
-For things like that, it is good to have a small financial cushion that you can fall back on if the worst comes to the worst.
+Suddenly, the roof gutter starts to leak and you have to order a craftsman.
+If the repairs turn out to be bigger, a few thousand dollars may go down the drain — literally.
+Or the car goes in for a routine inspection and it turns out that the exhaust needs to be replaced.
+For things like that, it is good to have a small financial cushion that you can fall back on if worst comes to worst.

-In question three, these future planned purchases are divided into three categories: necessary things, luxury or frills.
-What do I definitely need soon?
+Question Three breaks down these future planned purchases into three categories: necessities, luxuries and knick-knack.
+What purchases do I definitely need in the near future?
 What do I want because it motivates me?
 What can I give up for the benefit of faster progression towards the greater goal?

-If these questions have been answered adequately and it is reasonably clear what amounts are due, then we can start to open a reserve deposit to finance these things.
-This is something like your own personal reinsurance.
-An insurance company steps in when an unexpected event occurs that was previously insured and pays for it.
-For this I pay contributions to the insurance company in the time before this event.
-The structure of these reserve depots follows the same scheme.
-I put some money back every month and deposit it into different accounts until they are sufficiently filled.
-If the case for which I have created the account occurs, I use it and then start filling it up again.
+Once you have answered these questions satisfactory and it’s clear what numbers we have to deal with, then we can start to open a reserve deposit to fund these things.
+It’s like building up a personal reinsurance.
+An insurance company steps in when an unexpected, previously insured event occurs and pays for the damage.
+In return, I pay premiums to the company.
+The reserve depot works exactly the same.
+Each month, I sock away some money and transfer it into different accounts until they are filled up to a level I feel comfortable with.
+If the event I created the account for occurs, I use the money and then I start filling up the account again.

 I personally use the following four accounts for my reserve:

 - Reserve: Reserve for emergencies (repairs, etc.).
-Sufficiently filled at: A sum has been reached to cover the planned repairs for the next two to five years has been reached.
+Sufficiently filled at: A sum has been reached to cover the planned repairs for the next two to five years.

-- Fun account: for motivating luxury, vacation, parties, fun etc. Everything that keeps you motivated.
-Sufficiently filled at: A sum has been reached to cover the planned expenses / vacation for the next twelve months has been reached.
+- Fun Account: for motivating luxury, vacation, parties, fun etc. Everything that keeps you motivated.
+Sufficiently filled at: A sum has been reached to cover the planned expenses / vacation for the next twelve months.

-It is of course up to you whether you want to do it the same way and everyone will have their own “sufficiently filled” amounts with which they feel comfortable.
-The only important thing is that there is a certain discipline and that the accounts are only looted for the purpose for which they were made.
+Of course, it’s up to you if you want to do it the same way.
+Everyone will have their own “sufficiently filled” amounts they feel comfortable with.
+The important thing is that you maintain a certain discipline.
+Only plunder the accounts for their very purpose!

-Oh yes, and of course it is also important to get started in the first place.
-So it’s best to start writing down your personal accounts right now.
-It doesn’t have to be set in stone right away.
-If you haven’t done anything in this direction, then you are setting a new pattern in your life.
-That is also allowed to mature, e.g. over a few days or weeks, and from time to time, you can adapt the account structure and their amounts to your situation.
-But you should take the first step now: take a few minutes, reflect on what you have just read and write down which reserve deposits and which accounts you need for your personal financial freedom.
+Oh yes, and of course it is important to get started.
+The best thing you can do right now is to write down the schema for your accounts.
+This doesn’t need to be chiseled in stone.
+If you haven’t done anything yet to structure your finances, you’re setting a new pattern in your life.
+Let it mature over a few days or weeks, and from time to time, you can adapt the account structure and their amounts to your situation.
+But you should take the first step now: take a few minutes to reflect what you have just read and write down which reserve deposits and accounts you need for your financial freedom.

 What about debt?

-But what do I do if I still have any debts to pay off?
-Should i do that right now?
-Or delay as much as possible?
-How do I fit that into the accounts I just mentioned?
-The answer here: it depends.
-Debts also have a “return” that is “merely” negative for the debtor.
+But what do I do if I still have any outstanding debts?
+Should I pay them off right away?
+Or should I delay the payback as long as possible?
+How do I squeeze those debts into the account schema we just heard about?
+The answer is: it depends.
+Even debts generate a “return”, which is “just” negative for the debtor.
 The crucial question is: how big is the monthly interest burden?

-In theory, mining is only worthwhile if there is no investment with a higher return that I could pay into at the same time.
-If I z.
-B. have a well-running share portfolio that yields 8-10% per year and at the same time a loan with only If you have to pay 5% annual interest, then it makes sense to delay the repayment of the loan as much as possible.
-Every euro that I have available to invest is better put into the depot.
+In theory, reducing debt is only ecological if there is no investment with a higher return that I could pay into at the moment.
+For instance, if I have a thriving stock portfolio that generates an annual return of 8-10% and simultaneously there’s a loan to pay off with an annual interest rate of only 5%, I want to delay the repayment of the loan as long as possible.
+Each dollar that I can spare is better invested into my portfolio.
 Why?
-Quite simply: if I use the euro to continue paying off the loan, after a year I will have saved five cents on the interest.
-If I put it in the depot and wait a year, I have to pay five cents more in loan interest, but get eight to ten cents return for this euro.
-I can keep the difference of three to five cents.
+Quite simple: By using the dollar to keep paying off the loan, after one year, I have saved five cents on interest.
+But if I put it in my portfolio and wait the same time, I pay five cents in interest on the loan while receiving a return of eight to ten cents from the portfolio.
+I can keep the difference of three to five percent.